wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/7-summary.md

 In this module, you learned how to deploy Windows Virtual Desktop in your environment.
 We reviewed the options to provision a Windows Virtual Desktop host pool and how to use app groups to share apps with your users.
+Specifically you learned how to:

+- Provision Windows Virtual Desktop host pool
+- Make apps available to users with application groups
+- Customize your workspace
+- Intall Windows Virtual Desktop client for Windows

 ## Learn more